brevzin/cpp_proposals/2945_format_time_point/format-time_point.md

 * If `%S` or `%T` appears in the format string and the argument `tp` has precision finer than seconds, then seconds are formatted as a decimal floating point number with a fixed format and a precision matching that of the precision of `tp`.
 The character for the decimal point is localized according to the `locale`.
 :::

-P0355 describes itself as proposing "`strftime`-like formatting" but offers no explanation that I can find for why it differs from `strftime` in this case.
+P0355 describes itself as proposing "`strftime`-like formatting" but offers no explanation that I can find for why it differs from `strftime` in this case [^differs].
 Nor can I find any evidence that this difference was noted in either LEWG or LWG any of the times this paper was discussed.

-This strikes me as a defect, that we should fix as follows:
+[^differs]: You could argue that it doesn't actually differ from `strftime` in the sense that in both cases, `%S` formats all the sub-minute time - it's just that C did not have any subsecond precision.
+I don't find this argument particularly compelling - `%S` went from always printing a two-digit integer number of seconds to printing decimals.

+I consider this an unfortunate design choice, and my preference would be to revert `%S` to always be a two-digit, integer number of seconds (mirroring `%H` and `%M` for hours and minutes).
+This would be a breaking change, as this has been the behavior since C++20.

+Although it's notable that libstdc++ only implemented formatting in gcc 13 (released April 2023) and libc++ still doesn't implement formatting (it is currently labelled "implemented but still marked as an incomplete feature" and you must compile with `-fexperimental-library` to use it).
+Only the MSVC standard library has had this functionality for more than a few months (implemented in [April 2021](https://github.com/microsoft/STL/commit/c33874c3777f1596f4cecce6c00bdda41a4fc1b0)).

+# Proposal

+I have two proposals here: the one that I think we should do, and the one that will likely get more support.

+## Preferred Proposal

+As described [earlier](#c-chrono-and-format), my preferred approach would be to break existing uses of `%S` to normalize our use of chrono specifiers with the rest of the `strftime` ecosystem:

 * Change `%S` to be a two-digit, integer number of seconds (`00`{.x} to `59`{.x}), mirroring `%H` and `%M` for hours and minutes.
 * Add `%s` to be the integer number of seconds since epoch.
-* Add either `%N` or `%f` (whichever letter is preferred) to be sub-seconds up to the precision of the `time_point`.
-Allow these to be prefixed with either static or dynamic precision, so `%3N`{.x} is always three digits (for `sys_time<seconds>` it would always be `000`{.x}) while `%{}N`{.x} would mean using another argument for the number of digits.
+* Add `%f` to be sub-seconds up to the precision of the `time_point` (I think `%f` for fractional seconds makes more sense than `%N` for nanoseconds, in light of the fact that this can be used to format non-`nanoseconds` `time_point`s).
+Allow these to be prefixed with either static or dynamic precision, so `%3f`{.x} is always three digits (for `sys_time<seconds>` it would always be `000`{.x}) while `%{}f`{.x} would mean using another argument for the number of digits.

 This way, we end up with the same meaning of `%S` and `%s` as everyone else.